-Note: This course is the capstone course for the Accounting, Business Administration, Entrepreneurship, Finance, Logistics & Supply Chain Management, Management, and Marketing programs.
+Note: This course is a capstone course for the Accounting, Business Administration, Entrepreneurship, Finance, Logistics & Supply Chain Management, Management, and Marketing programs.
 Therefore, students majoring in these programs cannot substitute this course.

 - MGT 445 Senior Portfolio: Writing the Business Plan 3 credit hours.
 Students will study the basic components and varied audiences for the business plan.
 Each student will write a business plan and will be required to present the plan to a panel of business leaders.
 Prerequisites: None.
 Recommended background for this course consists of: MGT 330, MKT 410. - MGT 450 Principles of Real Estate 3 credit hours.
 A study of the economic and legal environment within which real estate is transferred and used.
 Includes the real estate market; contracts; property ownership; financing; brokerage, valuation and government operations.
 Prerequisites: None. - MGT 458 International Business 3 credit hours.
 This course examines the organizational, administrative, marketing, and financial aspects of business-based operations; political, and the legal and economic factors influencing international business, including community relations, business climate, and human resource management issues.
 Prerequisites: MGT 315 or 332. - MGT 465 International Management 3 credit hours.
 This course examines the international dimensions of management.
 Includes internationalization of the firm, globalization of industry, international strategy frameworks, strategy implementation requirements, management of relationships with host nations, cross-cultural management and international human resource management.
 Prerequisites: MGT 315. - MGT 473 Small Business Counseling 3 credit hours.
 A practical exposure to the problems and opportunities of small business firms.
 Student teams are assigned as a counseling unit to assist local business managers in the identification of problems and the formulation of alternative solutions, as well as the identification of areas of opportunity within the participating organizations.
-Prerequisites: MGT 352, senior standing, instructor consent. - MGT 490 Management Internship 3-6 credit hours.
-A practical course in integrating classroom theories with actual business practices.
-Prerequisites: instructor consent.
+Prerequisites: MGT 352, senior standing, instructor consent.